TasneemSiddiqui/SecurityAudit/Controls and compliance checklist.md

 <h1>Controls and compliance checklist</h1>

-Select “yes” or “no” to answer the question: Does Botium Toys currently have this control in place?
+</br>Select “yes” or “no” to answer the question: Does Botium Toys currently have this control in place?

 <h2>Controls assessment checklist</h2>